Lutho5/Lutho5/README.md

 - 👋 Hi, I’m @Lutho5
 - 👀 I’m interested in mass spectrometry
-- 🌱 I’m currently learning how to process data on conformational differences in protein
+- 🌱 I’m currently learning how to process data on conformational differences in proteins
 - 💞️ I’m looking to collaborate on anything to do with protein chemistry and mass spectrometry
 - 📫 How to reach me ...